T1 only for outside Europe, or what was it again?

 How do you know if the items are T1 or T2?

-When buying liquor at a wholesaler, how do you know if the goods have a T1 customs status or a T2 customs status?
+When buying liquor from a wholesaler, how do you know if the goods have a T1 customs status or a T2 customs status?
 In our Sales Portal, you can see all product information 24/7 in realtime, including the custom status.
-Don’t you have access to the Sales Portal, but do you receive our pricelists?
-A column has been added that indicates the customs status of the products.
-Are you curious about our assortment?
-We always have over 2,000+ brands in stock!
+In our Sales Portal you can see all product information in real time 24/7, including customs status.
+You don’t have access to the Sales Portal, but you do receive our price lists?
+A column has been added to show the customs status of the products.
+Curious about our assortment?
+We always have more than 2,000 brands in stock!